UppalaGoutham/M3_Group54/Project1/1_Requirements/README.md

      • Security
  ## Weakness:
     • Security is improving, but some systems have been susceptible to hacking and cars have been stolen this way.
-    • If we lost the Remote
+    • If we lost the Remote it will take great effort to make one and lose of time
  ## Opurtunities:
-    * Deals increment of worldwide auto deals industry has activated car keyless passage frameworks advertise.
+    • Deals increment of worldwide auto deals industry has activated car keyless passage frameworks advertise.
-    * Financial scenery around the globe and positive deals position raised interest of the part.
+    • Financial scenery around the globe and positive deals position raised interest of the part.
  ## Threats:
-    * Could be hacked
+    • Could be hacked
-    * Failure of Machine/Remote.
+    • Failure of Machine/Remote.